AydinFatoglu/FS_Digital_Signage_System/README.md

 - It plays pulled content locally with predefined durations (images) / Videos will play till the end.
 - It controls software and content updates in every layout cicyle (changes only) So your file server or client not burns :)

+ # Usage Example

+[space] [Server FQDN or SHARE NAME] [space] [Layout]

-# Parameters and Usage
+# Parameters

-- splah: default background image on client
+<b>Set in ini file<b>

 - ServerRootDir: File Server's root media directory
+- LocalDir: Client local directory all content pull to
-- Duration: Default image duration
+- ImageDuration: Default image duration (sec)
--
+- Splash: Default background image on client
+- ServerLayoutDirName: Server folder that contains images/videos